masoncfrancis/cs5060/minihw7mario/README.md

 ## Algorithm Comparisons

-I was not able to get Run.py to work, so I couldn't really compare the outcomes of the algorithms.
+I was not able to get Run.py to work because of changes in the packages I'm using, so I couldn't really compare the outcomes of the algorithms.
 Because of that I am unable to provide any graphs and charts to compare them.
 I did, however, notice that A2C trained decently faster than PPO, taking probably 2/3 the time to train.

 Since I'm not able to compare outcomes, I did some reading [here](https://www.linkedin.com/advice/3/how-do-you-handle-exploration-exploitation-trade-off) and using [phind.com](phind.com) about the differences and similarities between A2C and PPO.